Chase-Ehlert/D2-Vendor-Alert/README.md

 # D2-Vendor-Alert

 D2-Vendor-Alert is a Discord bot integrated with Destiny 2's API.
-It's function is to alert users of any unowned mods sold by the vendors, Banshee-44 and Ada-1.
+It's function is to alert users of any unowned mods sold by the vendor Ada-1.

 Follow these simple steps to add D2-Vendor-Alert to your Discord server: